firebase/functions-samples/child-count/README.md

 # Tracking the number of elements in a list

 This template shows how to keep track of the number of elements in a Firebase Database list.
-For instance this can be useful to keep tack of the number of "likes" or "followers" of something shared on a social platform.
+For instance this can be useful to keep track of the number of "likes" or "followers" of something shared on a social platform.

 ## Functions Code